Blue Owl Ownership

 Blue Stock Ownership Analysis

-About 96.0% of the company shares are owned by institutional investors.
-The company has Price/Earnings To Growth (PEG) ratio of 0.56.
-Blue Owl Capital last dividend was issued on the 22nd of September 2025.
+About 99.0% of the company shares are owned by institutional investors.
+The book value of Blue Owl was now reported as 3.45.
+The company has Price/Earnings To Growth (PEG) ratio of 0.2.
+Blue Owl Capital last dividend was issued on the 23rd of December 2025.
 It offers permanent capital base solutions that enables it to offer a holistic platform to middle market companies, large alternative asset managers, and corporate real estate owners and tenants.
 It offers its solutions through permanent capital vehicles, as well as long-dated private funds.
 Blue Owl operates under Asset Management classification in the United States and is traded on New York Stock Exchange.
 It employs 350 people.
 To find out more about Blue Owl Capital contact Douglas Ostrover at 212 419 3000 or learn more at https://www.blueowl.com.

 Blue Owl Capital Insider Trading Activities